 Sometimes, you will need to agree to disagree.
-Walking away can be difficult, but many times it’s more important to preserve the business partnership relationship than to be correct.
+Walking away can be difficult, but many times, it’s more important to preserve the business partnership relationship than to be correct.

 Disagree in the Right Context

-Make sure to pick a good time to talk to your partner about disagreements.
+Pick a good time to talk to your partner about disagreements.
 Springing a list of grievances on your business partner when they are stressed is not the best way to conduct a healthy, productive discussion.